Didn’t Match: What Should I Do Now?

 - Build Connections With Programs – A secret way of getting interviews and Matching into a program is having connections or history with a program.
 Though, creating connections with a program can be difficult.
 Fortunately, Match A Resident member, Otabek, has a solution.
 If possible, contact your local programs for permission to attend their grand rounds.
 Don’t get discouraged if you get a no or two.
 Eventually, once you get a yes, be sure to study up on the lecturer.
 Watch videos of old lectures so you can be prepared to ask good questions and provide answers if need be.
 With time and patience, you can develop relationships with doctors who could potentially provide Letters of Recommendation or even vouch for you with a program.

 - Strong Supporting Documents– You want to obtain Letters of Recommendation (LoRs) that are recent (within a year of residency applications), from USCE and specialty specific.
 Be sure to indicate to your Letter Writers what specialty you want them to write for to ensure the letters are specialty specific.
 Since LoRs can take a long time to produce, consider finding and talking to your Letter Writers now.
-(More about LoRs is at: http://blog.matcharesident.com/how-to-approach-letters-of-recommendation/).
 You will also want a well written, specialty specific Personal Statement for EACH specialty you plan to apply.
 Finally, when the time comes, make sure your MyERAS Common Application is filled out carefully with complete and error-free information.
-You can start thinking about the MyERAS Application by viewing the 2016 Worksheet which contains all of the fields on the application.
+Learn more about MyERAS Application Editing and Optimization with Residency Experts.

 - Picking the Right Specialty – Make sure your specialty choice aligns with your personal interest, but is also reasonable.
 For example, if you are an IMG, you will want the specialty to be IMG friendly, or if your USMLE scores are low, you will need flexible specialties that are forgiving of less-than-average scores.
 Having documents for a backup specialty is also a good way for increasing your chances by giving you more opportunities to apply to programs.